-Don’t forget to pack the calendar full of the upcoming church events and other church fundraisers.
+Don’t forget to pack the calendar full of upcoming church events and other church fundraisers.

 The point is to encourage everyone in the service to donate as much as they can to fill up the cans and make the noise disappear.
-Be sure to give your congregation a heads-up so that they come prepared with change and bills to fill the noisy cans!
+Be sure to give your congregation a heads up, so they come prepared with change and bills to fill the noisy cans!

 Your youth group will love this unique way to raise money for their trips.
 Encourage them to help host (and participate in!) a burrito mile fundraiser.
-Burrito miles are just like your typical 5K race, except right before your runners start, they have to guzzle down a huge burrito.
+Burrito miles are just like your typical 5K race, except right before your runners start, they eat a huge burrito.

-All you really need to do differently from any normal 5K fundraiser is to find a restaurant who’s willing to sponsor the race by providing burritos.
-A burrito mile is a fun challenge, and your church’s members will love to buy T-shirts afterwards to commemorate the zany experience.
+All you really need to do differently from any normal 5K fundraiser is to find a restaurant that’s willing to sponsor the race by providing burritos.
+A burrito mile is a fun challenge, and your church’s members will love to buy T-shirts afterward to commemorate the zany experience.